Maintaining employee engagement isn't a one step process.

 - Actively encourage the use of instant messaging to enable team members to chat informally and share social news.
 Set up WhatsApp groups and encourage individual interactions too.

-Next time, we’ll be talking about the challenges of engaging employees in a VUCA world.
-How can we develop and maintain employee engagement in a volatile, uncertain, complex and ambiguous working environment?
+Click here to read about the challenges businesses face when engaging employees in a VUCA world.
+What can we do to develop and maintain employee engagement in a volatile, uncertain, complex and ambiguous working environment?